w3c/webref/README.md

 Specifications covered by this repository are technical Web specifications that are directly implemented or that will be implemented by Web browsers; in other words, those that appear in [browser-specs](https://github.com/w3c/browser-specs).

-This repository contains **raw** and **automatically-generated** extracts from web browser specifications.
+The `main` branch of this repository contains **automatically-generated raw extracts** from web browser specifications.
 These extracts come with no guarantee on validity or consistency.
 For instance, if a specification defines invalid IDL snippets or uses an unknown IDL type, the corresponding IDL extract in this repository will be invalid as well.

+The `curated` branch contains **curated extracts**.
+Curated extracts are generated from raw extracts in the [ed](ed) folder by applying manually-maintained patches to fix invalid content and provide [validity and consistency guarantees](#curation-guarantees).
+The `curated` branch is updated automatically whenever the `main` branch is updated, unless patches need to be modified (which requires manual intervention).
+Curated extracts are published under https://w3c.github.io/webref/ed/.

-Curated subsets of the repository content are published as NPM [packages](https://github.com/w3c/webref/tree/main/packages), updated on a weekly basis when the underlying content has changed:
+Additionally, subsets of the curated content get manually reviewed and published as **NPM [packages](https://github.com/w3c/webref/tree/main/packages)** on a weekly basis:
 - [@webref/idl](https://www.npmjs.com/package/@webref/idl) contains a [curated](packages/idl#guarantees) version of the [ed/idl](ed/idl) folder.
 - [@webref/css](https://www.npmjs.com/package/@webref/css) contains a [curated](packages/css#guarantees) version of the [ed/css](ed/css) folder.
 - [@webref/elements](https://www.npmjs.com/package/@webref/elements) contains a [curated](packages/elements#guarantees) version of the [ed/elements](ed/elements) folder.

-The NPM packages provide additional validity and consistency guarantees.
-Unless you are ready to deal with invalid content, we recommend that you rely on the content of these NPM packages instead of on the non-curated content in this repository.
+**Important:** Unless you are ready to deal with invalid content, we recommend that you rely on the content of the `curated` branch or NPM packages instead of on the raw content in the `main` branch of this repository.

 ## Available extracts